OfficeDev/teams-toolkit-samples/hello-world-teams-tab-and-outlook-add-in/README.md

 ## Debug Outlook add-in
 - Please note that the same M365 account should be used both in Teams Toolkit and Outlook.
-- From Visual Studio Code only: use the `Run and Debug Activity Panel` in Visual Studio Code, select `Outlook Desktop(Edge Chromium)`, and click the `Run and Debug` green arrow button.
+- From Visual Studio Code only: use the `Run and Debug Activity Panel` in Visual Studio Code, select `Debug in Outlook Desktop (Edge Chromium)`, and click the `Run and Debug` green arrow button.

 ## Edit the manifest